Terry Felix: International career

 He represented Canada in Olympic Qualifiers and made five international appearances in 1983 for the national senior team, including three caps.
 In doing so he became the first indigenous player to represent Canada.

 Later life

 Felix married and had seven children, and worked full time on the Sts'ailes First Nation reserve, whilst also working as a prison counsellor.
+In 2022, he won the Indspire Award in the sports category.